yzyouzhang/yzyouzhang.github.io/miscellaneous.md

 ---

 ## About my name
 My first name, "You (优)", means *Excellent* in Mandarin Chinese.
-Its pronunciation may cause misunderstanding when people refer to me, especially in a group discussion.
+Its pronunciation may cause misunderstanding in English when people refer to me, especially in a group discussion.
 Hence, I choose to go by "Neil", and this name originates from an Irish word meaning *Champion*.
 I think this nickname aligns with the idea of my given name.

 ## Besides research